PrincetonUniversity/multi_gpu_training/03_pytorch_lightning/README.md

 # PyTorch Lightning

 [PyTorch Lightning](https://www.pytorchlightning.ai) provides extension to PyTorch to ease and distributed training.
+One simply needs to:

++ restructure the code by moving the network definition and optimizer to a subclass of `pl.LightningModule`
++ remove .cuda() and .to() calls since Lightning code should be hardware agnostic

-One simply needs to restructure their code to take advantange of all the offerings of Lightning.
-Once the code is restructured, one can simply choose how many nodes or GPUs to use and Lightning will take care of the rest.
+Once these changes have, one can simply choose how many nodes or GPUs to use and Lightning will take care of the rest.

 ## Installation